GiselleG44/GiselleG44/README.md

 <h2>💻 I'm Currently workng on</h2>

-- My Html and Javascript Skills
+- On improving my Html and Javascript skills.

 <h2>⚡ About Giselle:</h2>